-Adults Aged \geq 65 Years.
-Older persons and persons with certain chronic diseases might develop lower postvaccination antibody titers than healthy young adults and thus can remain susceptible to influenza-related upper respiratory tract infection (83-85).
-A randomized trial among noninstitutionalized persons aged \geq 60 years reported a vaccine efficacy of 58% against influenza respiratory illness, but indicated that efficacy might be lower among those aged \geq 70 years (86).
-The vaccine can also be effective in preventing secondary complications and reducing the risk for influenza-related hospitalization and death among adults \geq 65 years with and without high-risk medical conditions (e.g., heart disease and diabetes) (13-15,18,87).
-Among elderly persons not living in nursing homes or similar chronic-care facilities, influenza vaccine is 30%-70% effective in preventing hospitalization for pneumonia and influenza (15,88).
+Adults Aged ≥65 Years.
+Older persons and persons with certain chronic diseases might develop lower postvaccination antibody titers than healthy young adults and thus can remain susceptible to influenza infection and influenza-related upper respiratory tract illness (88-90).
+A randomized trial among noninstitutionalized persons aged ≥ 60 years reported a vaccine efficacy of 58% against influenza respiratory illness, but indicated that efficacy might be lower among those aged \geq 70 years (91).
+The vaccine can also be effective in preventing secondary complications and reducing the risk for influenzarelated hospitalization and death among adults aged ≥ 65 years with and without high-risk medical conditions (e.g., heart disease and diabetes) (13-15,18,92).
+Among elderly persons not living in nursing homes or similar chronic-care facilities, influenza vaccine is 30%-70% effective in preventing hospitalization for pneumonia and influenza (15,93).
 Among older persons who do reside in nursing homes, influenza vaccine is most effective in preventing severe illness, secondary complications, and deaths.
-Among this population, the vaccine can be 50%-60% effective in preventing hospitalization or pneumonia and 80% effective in preventing death, although the effectiveness in preventing influenza illness often ranges from 30% to 40% (89-91).
+Among this population, the vaccine can be 50%-60% effective in preventing influenza-related hospitalization or pneumonia and 80% effective in preventing influenza-related death, although the effectiveness in preventing influenza illness often ranges from 30% to 40% (94-96).